lukyncze/cursor-updater/README.md

 ## Features

 - Automatically detects existing Cursor installations
-- Fetches the latest version information from the official API
+- Fetches the latest version information from the official Cursor API
 - Downloads the latest AppImage if an update is available
-- Creates desktop integration for easy access
+- Creates system-wide desktop integration for easy access
+- Downloads and installs the official Cursor icon
-- Cleans up old versions
+- Cleans up old versions automatically
+- Uses system-wide installation paths for better integration

 ## Requirements

 - Linux (Ubuntu/Debian-based systems)
-- `curl`
+- `curl` - for downloading files and API calls
-- `jq`
+- `jq` - for parsing JSON responses
+- `sudo` privileges - required for system-wide installation

 ## Installation